bogwi/UDON/README.md

 ```
 ./a.out 10000 20
 ```
 means 10k vertices with an average of 20 edges each.
-The are the default parameters.
+These are the default parameters.
 The code and the bench have been tested for leaks with Valgrind.

 #### Results